Radio Güira

 Radio Güira is the second extended play by the Dominican singer Juan Luis Guerra, released on November 3, 2023 by Rimas Entertainment.
 Written and produced by Guerra and Janina Rosado, the six track EP is inspired by a radio station broadcast created by Guerra titled 4:40 FM.
 Exploring a number of different sounds and music genres, the EP encompasses blues, jazz, rock, big band, bachata, mambo, and merengue and includes the participation of pianist Michel Camilo.

 Thematically, Guerra described the EP concept as something innovative, imagining a station playing 4.40 music in different parts of the world and including interludes of skits of phone-in commercials and announcements.
 Each of the six songs are presented with voiceover capsules.
 Recorded and mixed by Allan Leschhorn and mastered by Adam Ayan, it is his second EP following the acoustic Privé (2020).

-Radio Guira was met with universal acclaim by cricits and fans alike.
+Radio Guira was met with universal acclaim by critics and fans alike.
 At the 25th Annual Latin Grammy Awards, it won Album of the Year and Best Merengue/Bachata Album, with "Mambo 23" winning Record of the Year and Best Tropical Song.
-Also, it was supported by its lead single, "Mambo 23", on September 29, 2023.
-The song was included on the set list on the last leg of the Entre Mar y Palmeras Tour (2022–24).
-The Ep was officale release in Vinyl on Octubre 24, 2025.
+Also, it was supported by its lead single, "Mambo 23", on September 29, 2023, which topped the US Tropical Airplay and La Noviecita that reached the top 10 on the same chart.
+The songs was included on the set list on the last leg of the Entre Mar y Palmeras Tour (2022–24).
+The EP was release in Vinyl on Octubre 24, 2025.